Common law: In jurisdictions around the world

-and many other generally English-speaking countries or Commonwealth countries (except the UK's Scotland, which is bijuridicial, and Malta).
-Essentially, every country that was colonised at some time by England, Great Britain, or the United Kingdom uses common law except those that were formerly colonised by other nations, such as Quebec (which follows the bijuridicial law or civil code of France in part), South Africa and Sri Lanka (which follow Roman Dutch law), where the prior civil law system was retained to respect the civil rights of the local colonists.
-Guyana and Saint Lucia have mixed Common Law and Civil Law systems.
+and many other generally English-speaking countries or Commonwealth countries (except Scotland, which is bijuridicial, and Malta).
+Essentially, every country that was colonized at some time by England, Great Britain, or the United Kingdom uses common law except those that were formerly colonized by other nations, such as Quebec (which follows the bijuridicial law or civil code of France in part), South Africa and Sri Lanka (which follow Roman Dutch law), where the prior civil law system was retained to respect the civil rights of the local colonists.
+Guyana and Saint Lucia have mixed common law and civil law systems.

 The remainder of this section discusses jurisdiction-specific variants, arranged chronologically.